Chapter 21 : Why So Sirius

 James disappeared back into the kitchen, and Mr Potter said, “You probably hear enough about Quidditch from James at school, don’t you?
 I shouldn’t have brought it up.”
 He laughed.
 “Did you read the Daily Prophet story today about that witch who just invented the rocket stilts?”

-“Ernest, Melanie, Mandy… Dinner is in a few minutes,” said Mrs. Potter from in the doorway of the kitchen.
+“Fleamont, Melanie, Mandy… Dinner is in a few minutes,” said Mrs Potter from in the doorway of the kitchen.
 We went in, where James was pointing his wand at a stack of plates moving towards the table, and Sirius was setting out cutlery.
 It was sort of a funny sight; I giggled as Sirius re-folded a napkin that had turned out messy, and went to help.

 I was sitting on the sofa in the living room.
 We’d had an excellent dinner, and then sat around talking for a while, and now I was pretty sure I was the only one still downstairs, if not the only one still awake.
 Mandy had gone up to our room a little while ago, but I wasn’t really tired.
 So I just sat there on the sofa, staring at the patterns on the rug, my arms wrapped around my knees (my mother had always told me it was rude to put my feet on the furniture, but right now no one was around to see it).

 Away from the cheeriness of having everyone around, I had started thinking over everything that had happened.
-Somehow, being back in an environment with people all around, enjoying themselves and being friendly and supportive, emphasised what I’d lost, and even more, what I’d never had.
+Somehow, being back in an environment with people all around, enjoying themselves and being friendly and supportive, emphasised what I’d lost.
 I knew the situation was beyond my control, but I couldn’t help being upset about it.

 It was so nice for James to have let us stay.
 His parents were the nicest people.
-I was jealous.
-I wondered why my parents couldn’t have been like this, so easygoing and friendly, when I’d had to grow up in a family with sympathies for Voldemort that had caused a rift in the family.
+I was jealous, wondering how my once-loving family that had turned sour and isolating, had developed a rift that was too deep to heal.
 Why?

 “Should I just leave you here to feel sorry for yourself?” he asked with a smirk.

 I frowned.
 “Stop it.
 You couldn’t even begin to understand.”
-I could feel tears welling up in my eyes and turned away from him.
+I hated that my voice was shaking, and I turned away from him to prevent him seeing the tears welling up in my eyes.
 This was the last thing I needed, for him to see me wretched and miserable, utterly at my worst.

 There was a short silence, then he said, in an entirely different tone of voice, “Actually, I do understand.”